ewildingLI/Global-Instructor-Guidelines/README.md

 On this page you can find information to record screencaptures on both Windows and Mac.

-And adding some text again.
-And again.
-And again.
 Changing something

 ## Edit a readme